High Blood Pressure in Children

 How children can develop high blood pressure

-High blood pressure in children can arise from several risk factors or it can be secondary hypertension, resulting from an underlying health condition.
+High blood pressure in children can come from several risk factors.
+It can also be secondary hypertension, caused by another health condition.
+A variety of factors can contribute to the condition, including:

 • Heart or blood vessel disorders